-The general conformity provision of Section 176(c) of the Clean Air Act (CAA) prohibits federal agencies from taking actions, which do not conform to the State Implementation Plan (SIP) for the attainment and maintenance of the National Ambient Air Quality Standards (NAAQS).
+The general conformity provision of Section 176(c) of the Clean Air Act (CAA) prohibits federal agencies from taking actions that do not conform to the State Implementation Plan (SIP) for the attainment and maintenance of the National Ambient Air Quality Standards (NAAQS).
 A general conformity evaluation is required as part of the Seagirt Study conducted by USACE and MDOT MPA.
-The objective of this task is to evaluate the plan to modify the West Seagirt Branch Channel to determine the applicability of the requirements of the general conformity rule and prepare a report detailing the results of the general conformity evaluation.
+The objective of this task is to evaluate the plan to modify the West Seagirt Branch Channel to determine the applicability of the requirements of the general conformity rule and prepare a report detailing the results of the general conformity rule and prepare a report detailing the results of the general conformity evaluation.